Daconic/STAT3011_2324_GP10/Aiden/README.md

-# Eiden's folder
+# Aiden's folder
-Eiden is responsible for the EDA of Credit Risk Modeling
+Aiden is responsible for the EDA of Credit Risk Modeling